Erich Raeder during World War II: 1941: Going to war against America

 In January 1941, Raeder launched the successful Operation Berlin in which Gneisenau and Scharnhorst were sent out on a raid into the North Atlantic that lasted until March 1941.
-On 4 February 1941, Raeder sent Hitler a memo suggesting that the continual neutrality of the United States was not in the best interests of the Reich and suggested that having it as an enemy might even be "advantageous for the German war effort" if that brought in Japan into the war against Britain and the United States.
+On 4 February 1941, Raeder sent Hitler a memo suggesting that the continual neutrality of the United States was not in the best interests of the Reich and suggested that having it as an enemy might even be "advantageous for the German war effort" if it brought Japan into the war against Britain and the United States.
 Hitler rejected that advice by saying that it was better at present to keep America neutral to keep it limited in how far it could support Britain.
 On 18 March 1941, Raeder asked Hitler to end the rules that U-boats could not fire on American warships unless they were fired upon first.
 He instead demanded a policy that would allow the Kriegsmarine to sink all American warships on sight.
 Raeder also warned Hitler that Germany needed to take over the French colonies in West Africa and that it would be "most dangerous" if the United States gained influence in French Africa.
 Hitler said that he needed more time to think about what Raeder had suggested.

 During the same meeting, Raeder said that he wanted Japan to enter the war as soon as possible since a Japanese attack on the British base at Singapore would force the Royal Navy to deploy most of its strength to the Far East and thereby allow the Kriegsmarine to win the Battle of the Atlantic.
 Raeder further added that now was the best time for Japan to enter the war because with "the whole English fleet contained, the unpreparedness of the USA for war with Japan and the inferiority of the U.S. fleet compared to the Japanese".
 Raeder added that the fall of Singapore would "solve all the other Asiatic questions regarding the USA and England".
 The only problem with bringing about that scenario that Raeder mentioned was that the Japanese had informed him that they would attack Singapore only "if Germany proceeds to land in England".
-The British historian Ian Kershaw described Raeder as having "trigger-happy" attitude to the United States in 1941 by always pressing Hitler to take the most extreme measures with the Americans, whom Raeder hated almost as much as he detested the British.
+The British historian Ian Kershaw described Raeder as having a "trigger-happy" attitude to the United States in 1941 by always pressing Hitler to take the most extreme measures with the Americans, whom Raeder hated almost as much as he detested the British.
 On 22 May 1941, Hitler asked if it was possible if the Kriegsmarine could take the Azores, which Hitler wanted to use as a base for launching long-distance bombers, which would destroy the cities of the Eastern United States.
-Raeder was forced to report with regret that Kriegsmarine "must reject the idea of occupying the Azores" under the account of the heavy losses that had been endured in Westeruebung the previous year since ships that were needed to undertake that operation were not there.
+Raeder was forced to report with regret that Kriegsmarine "must reject the idea of occupying the Azores" under the account of the heavy losses that had been endured in Weserübung the previous year since ships that were needed to undertake that operation were not there.